Do you also propose lenticular-lenses in PP (Polypro) or PVC-material?

 We invite you to check the specifications on our lenticular products page

-Click here to see which Lenticular products can be ordered in small quantities from our partner Finze Gesmbh.
+Click here to see which Lenticular products can be ordered in small quantities.

-I am new to the field of lenticular photography but I am having trouble of finding lenticular sheets with more than 75 lenses per inch.
-Through a web-search I have found that you are offering the 100 LPI sheet.
-I would like to know if it is possible to obtain a small amount of 100 LPI sheets.
+I am new to the field of lenticular photography and I would like to know if it is possible to obtain a small amount of 100 LPI sheets.

-Click here to see which Lenstar Lenticular sheets are proposed in small quantities by our partners.
+Click here to see which Lenticular sheets are proposed in small quantities.

 Lenticular sheet size.
-We have special interest in the 75 LPI Lenticular material size 508 x 711 mm.
-Do you produce such material where lenticules run parallel to the 711 mm dimension?
+We have a special interest in the 75 LPI Lenticular material size 520 x 720 mm.
+Do you produce such material where lenticules run parallel to the 720 mm dimension?
 Is it possible to order the batch including 10-20 pieces size A3 (A3SR) of this item?

-Our standard size sheets are 711 x 508 mm or 508x355mm. we are able to supply each of our lens designs with lenticules parallel to the short or to the long edge.
+Our standard size sheets are 720 x 520 mm or 520 x 720 mm. we are able to supply each of our lens designs with lenticules parallel to the short or the long edge.

 Can I also use the 50LPI-M for 3D pictures?

-We saw some very nice portraits printed on this new lens.
+We saw some very nice portraits printed on the Motion 50 LPI lens.

 The name of our lenticular products.